karenjeffrey/karenjeffrey.github.io/_pages/about.md

   - /about.html
 ---

-I’m a postdoctoral research fellow at Royal Holloway, University of London.
-I completed my PhD in 2023 at King’s College London.
-My research interests include political cognition, elections and populism.
-I use a variety of quantitative methods to address these topics, but I’m mostly interested in experiments.
-I’m a political scientist by training, but I currently work in a psychology department where I am interested in bridging the gaps between these two disciplines.
-In particular, I am interested applying techniques from experimental psychology to pertinent topics in political science.
+I’m a postdoctoral research fellow at the Department of Psychology, Royal Holloway, University of London.
+I obtained my PhD from the Department of Political Economy at King’s College London in 2023.
+I've also held a visiting lectureship at the European Institute at the London School of Economics, where I taught quantitative research methods.

+My research interests include political cognition, elections, and populism.
+I use a variety of quantitative methods to address these topics, but I’m mostly interested in survey experiments.
+I’m a political scientist by training, but I currently work in a psychology department where I study the formation of political beliefs and the development of social norms.
+I am interested in bridging the gaps between these two disciplines.
+In particular, I am interested in applying concepts and methods from psychology to pertinent topics in political science.